-Alexandra H. MacVean is a freelance illustrator based in Fort Collins, Colorado.
-She's also a children's book author/illustrator represented by Rebecca Angus of the Golden Wheat Literary Agency.
+Alexandra H. MacVean is a freelance illustrator and designer.
 She's a member of the Society of Children's Book Writers and Illustrators (SCBWI), Women's National Book Association, and the United States Board on Books for Young People.
 She's also a three-time Barnes & Noble Artist of the Month and her designs and illustrated children’s books can be found at various bookstores, coffee shops, and online children's magazines, both nationally and internationally - and more!

 Born and raised in Southern Ohio, Alexandra grew up with 3 brothers, a dog, and her two best friends, Heather and Brian.
 Whether it’s red barns, squirrels or cozy front porches, you can find snippets from her childhood and everyday life, tucked within many of her magical illustrations.